kgar/foundry-vtt-tidy-5e-sheets/To Do/Settings Implementation Extravaganza/To Do - Settings.md

 - [ ] "allowCantripToBePreparedOnContext"
 - [ ] "spellClassFilterSelect"
 - [ ] "spellClassFilterIconReplace"
+  - Works, but not reactive
 - [ ] "spellClassFilterAdditionalClasses"
+  - Works, but not reactive
 - [ ] "allowHpMaxOverride"
 - [ ] "allowHpConfigOverride"
 - [ ] "betterAttackDialog"